sally9805/Neural-Artistic-Style-Transfer/index.md

 ### Evaluation

-We include both quantative and qualitative evaluations for the results returned by the model.
+We include both quantitive and qualitative evaluations for the results returned by the model.
 For qualitative evaluation, we simply evaluate the synthesized images manually.
-For quantative evaluation, we use the specific weighted loss values returned after each iteration of optimization.
+For quantitive evaluation, we use the specific weighted loss values returned after each iteration of optimization.
 When we are evaluating the synthesized images manually, we find that as the iterations of optimization proceed, the noise image is more similar with the style image (i.e. the synthesized image contains more features in the style image such as colors, patterns and strokes) as shown in Figure 6.
 Hence, in the first iteration of optimization, the synthesized image is most similar with the content image.

 <p align="center">